ludvikkristoffersen/lock-and-key/README.md

 ```
 pip install --upgrade --force-reinstall Pillow
 ```
-## Usage
-- Executable installation?
-Launch the executable file.
-- Manual installation?
-Start the password manager:
+Now start the password manager from the command line:
 ```
 python3 lock-and-key.py
 ```
+### Login
-1. Login by providing MySQL server IP address and MySQL user credentials, and you are good to go!
+1. First, log in by providing your MySQL server IP, port, and MySQL user credentials.
-2. Create a user account to begin using the password manager!
+2. If you have created a user account, log in as that user to start using the password manager.
+### Creating a User Account
+If this is your first time using the password manager you need to create a user account after logging in to the MySQL server.